juergenweb/FieldtypeOpeningHours/README.md

     )
 ```

-As you can see we will always output an array, because we can have multiple times on each day.<br />
+As you can see in the exmaple output above we will always get an array.
+This is because we can have multiple times on each day (not only one as in this example).<br />
-You can use this array to create the markup by yourself, so you are completely independent.
+You can use this array on the frontend to create the markup by yourself, so you are completely independent.

 #### 4) Get combined days with same opening hours.<br />
 Sometimes we have same opening hours on different days.
-With this method you can combine them and output an array.
+With this method you can combine and output them as an array.

 ```
 print_r($page->fieldname->combinedDays());